The rolling countryside of Provence

 Begin today with a tour of the 'city of a thousand fountains' - Aix-en-Provence.
 Birthplace and home of post-impressionist artist Paul Cezanne.
 This small city boasts a host of museums, galleries and art schools.
 Wend your way through a maze of delightful narrow streets, visit unique boutiques and relax by one of the beautiful fountains on the tree-lined Cours Mirabeau.

 In the afternoon you'll head for the coast and to the pretty town of Cassis.
 Take in the habour, people watch with a coffee in one of the quay's numerous cafe and enjoy the lapping of the calm waters.
 Alternatively, take a boat trip along the coast to explore the myriad inlets and gorges of the Calanques national park (payable locally).

-First stop on today's optional excursion is Nimes, a city with a history stretching back well over 2,000 years.
+The first stop on today's optional excursion offers excellent views of the magnificent aqueduct, 'Pont du Gard'.
+We'll then continue to Nimes, a city with a history stretching back well over 2,000 years.
 See the two-tier amphitheatre and the Maison Carree, one of the best-preserved Roman temples in the world.

 In the afternoon, travel south-west to the fast-growing coastal city of Montpellier.
 Visit the Mussee Fabre (entry payable locally), to see one of the finest collections of French art in the country and stroll through the vibrant pedestrianised city centre.

 Enjoy a final included excursion today, as you visit Arles, a city famed for its first-class Roman ruins.
 Discover a painstakingly unearthed baths, a chariot racetrack and the evocative Les Arenes.
 You'll also have time to see the grand St Trophime cathedral and any of a number of museums in this city that inspired both Van Gogh and Gauguin.